 Experiencing Viva Texas Rivers! brings you as close to the living nirvana of a Texas River as you can get without launching yourself into a canoe and following a great blue heron as it glides just above the breaking rapids, leading you around the bend as the river flows onward toward the best places in our hearts.

-Viva Texas Rivers! is on exhibit through May 31, 2022.
-The book will be published in November 2021 by Texas A&M University Press as part of its Wittliff Collections Literary Series in Partnership with Texas State's Meadows Center's River Books Series.
+Viva Texas Rivers! is on exhibit through June 30, 2022.
+The book is on sale now and is published by Texas A&M University Press as part of its Wittliff Collections Literary Series in Partnership with Texas State's Meadows Center's River Books Series.

 About the authors in this exhibition

 Viva Texas Rivers! features John Graves, the godfather of Texas river literature.
 Graves’ classic book, Goodbye to a River (1960), is an account of his three-week journey along the Brazos River.
 This exhibition displays treasures from Graves’ major archive at The Wittliff Collections, including the canoe paddle he used to guide himself downstream.

 Other featured authors in alphabetical order:

 Michael Barnes & Joe Starr (Pease River & James River)

 Alan Birkelbach (San Gabriel)